Woolworths (United Kingdom): 1960s–1970s

-Split from owner and after
+1980s–1990s

-In 1982, the British Woolworths was acquired by Paternoster Stores Ltd, the forerunner of Kingfisher plc.
+In 1982, the British Woolworths and its sister chain B&Q were acquired by Paternoster Stores Ltd, the forerunner of Kingfisher plc.
 Woolworths Group plc was formed by the demerger of Kingfisher's general merchandise business, and began trading as a listed company on the London Stock Exchange on 28 August 2003, using the symbol WLW.

-In October 1984, the Woolworths stores in the Republic of Ireland were closed.
+In October 1984, the Woolworths shops in the Republic of Ireland were closed.
 In August 1996, market research was undertaken by Woolworths investigating opportunities to re-enter the Republic of Ireland market.
-About 32 potential locations were identified that could support a Woolworths store.
+About 32 potential locations were identified that could support a Woolworths location.
 However, the project did not proceed beyond the market research phase.

 During the 1980s, management rationalised merchandise lines into clearly defined categories: entertainment, home, children (toys and clothing) and confectionery.
 Many Woolworths branches were downsized during this time.
 Older branches in major cities were sometimes almost as large as the major department stores nearby.
 In 1987, for example, Woolworths left its five-floor branch on Briggate in Leeds (now occupied by House of Fraser), which it had occupied since 1913, and kept only its smaller single-level branch in the Merrion Centre.
 This was in an area of the city centre which had less pedestrian traffic, of shoppers who were generally on a lower budget.

 Woolworths did have several smaller outlets during the 1990s which sold music and confectionery.
-Smaller outlets with a similar format were also tried at the Sheffield Meadowhall Shopping Centre, but closed in 2003; the Manchester Music and Video store was superseded by a larger MVC store, owned by Woolworths Group.
+Smaller outlets with a similar format were also tried at the Sheffield Meadowhall Shopping Centre, but closed in 2003; the Manchester Music and Video shop was superseded by a larger MVC shop, owned by Woolworths Group.